01fe23bcs144/DAA-project/README.md

 ---

-> “The only way to do great work is to love what you do.” – Steve Jobs
+> "The best way to predict the future is to create it."- Abraham Lincoln